-What is ISO 45001 (Occupational Health and Safety) Certification and Consulting Ukraine
+What is ISO 45001 (Occupational Health and Safety) Certification in Ukraine?

 ISO 45001 is the world’s international standard for occupational health and safety, issued to protect employees and visitors from work-related accidents and diseases.
 ISO 45001 certification was developed to mitigate any factors that can cause employees and businesses irreparable harm.
 ISO 45001 Certification in Ukraine incorporates new concepts on OH&S management, helping to strengthen both leadership, management of risk and worker involvement.